derrandz/multilayering/README.md

 php artisan make:datalayer:interface <name>

 php artisan make:datalayer:repository <name> (with options: --interface= the one you wish your repo to implement, --class=The class whose repo is this

+php artisan make:httplayer:motor <name>  --trait= : The trait that is desired to be used --repository= : A specific repository to be implemented

+php artisan make:httplayer:trait <name>

 ```
 ## Contributing